cpske/ISP/agile/agile.md

 * Pair Programming - one person codes while another navigates and reviews.
 * Time-boxed iterations
 * Maintain a Sustainable Pace - do work early and regularly, not at the deadline
-* Retrospectives - reflect on how to do better, and take action
+* [Retrospectives](#retrospectives) - reflect on how to do better, and take action
 * Continuous Integration - automate building and testing of your product, so it is tested each time you commit to Github.
     * Travis-CI, Circle CI, and Jenkins are tools for this
     * We will do this for your Django web app project

 ## Story Map versus Task Board

-A Task Board shows tasks for the current iteration and their status.
+A **Task Board** shows tasks for the current iteration and their status.

-You can also have a Task Board for current release (release backlog).
+A task board can also be used for a release (shows release backlog).

-A Story Map shows relationship between stories.
+A **Story Map** shows relationship between stories.

 * stories that are "core" or "foundation" of the product.
 * stories that build on other stories.
 * stories ordered by release